MAIF/arta/CONTRIBUTING.md

 ## Codebase

-explain the layout of your repo.
+Explain the layout of your repo.

 ## Workflow